vsergeev/minifortune/README.md

 ----------------------

-Fortune files (e.g. /usr/share/fortune/wisdom) are simply plaintext ASCII files with paragraphs typically delimited by a "\n%\n" separator.
-In order to allow for fast random access to a particular paragraph in a fortune file, fortune files are usually paired with a corresponding binary .dat file (e.g.
+Fortune files (e.g. /usr/share/fortune/wisdom) are simply plaintext ASCII files with fortunes typically delimited by a "\n%\n" separator.
+In order to allow for fast random access to a particular fortune in a fortune file, fortune files are usually paired with a corresponding binary .dat file (e.g.
-/usr/share/fortune/wisdom.dat), which contains metadata describing the number of fortunes, longest paragraph length, shortest paragraph length, and delimiter used in the fortune file.
+/usr/share/fortune/wisdom.dat), which contains metadata describing the number of fortunes, longest fortune length, shortest fortune length, and delimiter used in the fortune file.
 The packed .dat file header looks like this:

     /* Version 2 */